hannorein/rebound/README.rst

     OPT += -I$(HOME)/local/include
     LIB += -L$(HOME)/local/lib

 Note that you can still compile and run REBOUND even if you do not have GLUT installed.
-Simple set `OPENGL=0` in the makefile (see below).
+Simply set `OPENGL=0` in the makefile (see below).

 Examples